 ROLI Dashboard allows you to set a specific Pitch Bend Range which is useful for setting up with other hardware or software.
-These settings are saved when the Seaboard is disconnected from the computer, so you can make your choice, then connect to other hardware with those same settings still in place.
+These settings are saved when the Seaboard or Lightpad is disconnected from the computer, so you can make your choice, then connect to other hardware with those same settings still in place.

 What Pitch Bend Range does

 The Seaboard and Lightpad use MIDI pitch bend across a range of octaves to transmit Glide gestures, such as vibratos and glissandi.
 Pitch Bend Range determines the value of pitch bend messages sent when you glide on your Seaboard or Lightpad.

 ROLI Dashboard's Pitch Bend Range should be matched with the maximum range of the instrument that is being controlled.

 If the Pitch Bend Range being transmitted by the Seaboard is not the same as the pitch bend range of the instrument it is playing, you might not hear any variation in pitch, or find that the pitch glides too far.

 By default, ROLI Dashboard uses a Pitch Bend Range of +/- 48 semitones.

 Equator is able to choose a Pitch Bend Range between 12 and 96, which you can set in the MIDI/MPE Settings from the menu.
 By default it is set to 48 semitones, just like ROLI Dashboard's default.